swang666-666/weather-trend-forecasting/README.md

 # Weather Trend Forecasting

 ## About This Project
-This project looks at weather data from the Global Weather Repository dataset and tries to forecast temperature trends over time.
-I used this project to show my skills in data cleaning, visualization, basic forecasting, and model evaluation.
+This project uses the Global Weather Repository dataset to look at weather patterns and forecast temperature trends over time.
+I used it as a way to practice a full data science workflow, including data cleaning, visualization, forecasting, and model evaluation.

-I wanted to keep the workflow practical and easy to follow.
-Instead of making the project too complicated, I focused on building a clean process: understand the dataset first, explore the patterns, build a model, and then explain the results clearly.
+I wanted to keep the project practical and easy to follow.
+Instead of making it too complicated, I focused on understanding the dataset first, exploring the patterns in the data, building a reasonable model, and then explaining the results clearly.

 ## PM Accelerator Mission
 PM Accelerator’s mission is to break down financial barriers and achieve educational fairness.
 I included this project as a way to apply data science in a practical and accessible way.

 ## Dataset
-- Global Weather Repository dataset from Kaggle
-- Daily weather information for cities around the world
-- Includes many features related to temperature, precipitation, wind, air quality, and other weather conditions
+The dataset used in this project is the **Global Weather Repository** dataset from Kaggle.
+It contains daily weather information for cities around the world, including features related to temperature, precipitation, wind, air quality, and other weather conditions.

-- The original dataset is available on Kaggle.
+The original dataset is available on Kaggle.
 Because the raw file is relatively large, I did not upload it directly to this repository.
 To run the project, please download the dataset from Kaggle and place the CSV file inside the `data/` folder.

-Expected file name: `Global Weather Repository.csv`
+Expected file name: `GlobalWeatherRepository.csv`

 ## What I Worked On
 In this project, I:
-- checked and cleaned the dataset
+- cleaned and inspected the dataset
-- looked at missing values and possible outliers
+- checked missing values and possible outliers
 - explored temperature and precipitation trends
 - used the `last_updated` feature for time-based analysis
 - built and compared forecasting models
 - looked at feature importance to better understand the model

 ## Project Structure
-- `data/` for the dataset
+- `data/` contains the dataset
-- `notebooks/` for the main notebook
+- `notebooks/` contains the main analysis code
-- `outputs/figures/` for saved plots
+- `outputs/figures/` contains the saved plots
-- `requirements.txt` for libraries used in the project
+- `requirements.txt` lists the libraries used for the project

 ## How to Run
 1. Install the required libraries:
    `pip install -r requirements.txt`

-2. Open Jupyter Notebook:
-   `jupyter notebook`

-3. Run the notebook in the `notebooks/` folder
+2. Run the main script:
+   `python notebooks/weather_trend_forecasting.py`

 ## Results
 I compared a simple baseline model with a Random Forest model for temperature forecasting.